Vandivier/afterecon/content/2014-11-14-trading-the-news-and-bitcoin.md

 ---
-title: Trading the News and Bitcoin
+title: "Trading the News and Bitcoin"
 date: 2014-11-14 16:12:20
 author: John Vandivier
 ---